- YouTube issues such as Your client has issued a malformed or illegal request can prevent you from watching videos online.

-It seems like the main issue, as users stated, is caused by an extension called The Great Suspender.
+It seems that the error is caused by an extension called The Great Suspender.
 This extension shares the cookies with YouTube and sometimes alters them, leading to the appearance of the Error 400.

 - Open Chrome.

-- Go to Settings > Advanced > Content settings.
+- Go to Settings, click Advanced, access Content settings.

-- Click on Cookies > See all cookies and site data.
+- Click Cookies, then pick See all cookies and site data.

 - All the cookies related to YouTube should appear.
 Click on Remove all shown or choose only the faulty ones called gsScrollPos-[4-digit number].

-Alternatively, you can do the same process by opening a new tab in chrome and typing chrome://settings/siteData in the adress bar.
+Alternatively, you can do the same process by opening a new tab in Chrome and by typing in the address bar:

-- On your keyboard press Ctrl + Shft + I.
+- On your keyboard press Ctrl + Shift + I.

 - In the Developer Tools click More and then Application.